Xenomorph: Chestburster

 There is no on-screen explanation of the reasons for the different incubation times.
-Fully-grown aliens may avoid harming species acting as hosts for un-emerged chestbursters, though this may only be in the case of a queen embryo.
+Fully-grown aliens may avoid harming species acting as hosts for un-emerged chestbursters, though this may only be in the case of a queen embryo, as depicted in Alien 3.

 When a chestburster erupts from the body of a human host, it is less than 30 cm tall, although the embryo can vary in size from a guinea pig to a large dog depending on the size and species of the host.
 Its appearance and adaptive characteristics are also determined by the host.
 Typically, its first instinct upon emerging is to flee and hide until full maturation, as well as find a source of nutrition.
 However, it soon undergoes a dramatic growth spurt, reaching adult size in a matter of hours; in Alien, the chestburster had grown to 2 m in height by the time the Nostromo crew located it again.
 The chestburster is shown to have molted before reaching maturity.
 In Aliens vs. Predator: Requiem, Alien warriors who are still growing are shown, displaying shed skin.
 In the unrated cut, the Predalien is shown wiping off its final molted skin at the film's start.

 The chestburster was designed by Alien director Ridley Scott and constructed by special effects artist Roger Dicken.
 Giger had produced a model of a chestburster that resembled a "degenerate plucked turkey" and was far too large to fit inside a ribcage.
 Much to Giger's dismay, his model reduced the production team to fits of laughter on sight.
 Scott drafted a series of alternative designs for the chestburster based on the philosophy of working "back [from the adult] to the child" and ultimately produced "something phallic".
 The chestburster in the original Alien was armless, but arms were added in Aliens to facilitate the creature crawling its way out of its host's corpse.
 This concept would be abandoned in Alien Resurrection, but it would return in Alien: Covenant.

+Cocoon

+The xenomorph lifecycle is expanded in the movie Alien: Romulus with the introduction of a "cocoon" stage, which bridges the gap between the chestburster and the fully-grown adult xenomorph stages as witnessed by the characters Bjorn and Kay while aboard the derelict Renaissance space station.
+It is shown that a chestburster which had emerged from their crew-mate Navarro had attached itself to a wall and electrical cables building a biomechanical protective cocoon around itself after shedding its skin.
+While inside the cocoon, the chestburster transformed into a fully-grown adult drone xenomorph.